KTPx4/SpringBoot_ChatWeb/ReadMe.md

 # Chat Application

-This project is a chat application consisting of an API server (Spring Boot) and a client application (Reactjs).
+This project is a chat application consisting of an API server (`ChatAPI` - Spring Boot) and a client application (`chat-for-fun`- Reactjs).
 ## API Description

 ### Account